oribarilan/lensline.nvim/README.md

         },
         {
           name = "complexity",
-          enabled = false,    -- (BETA) disabled by default - enable explicitly to use min_level = "L",    -- only show L (Large) and XL (Extra Large) complexity by default },
+          enabled = false,    -- disabled by default - enable explicitly to use min_level = "L",    -- only show L (Large) and XL (Extra Large) complexity by default },
       },